 Bordeaux Wine Festival

 Bordeaux Fête le Vin is the biggest wine event in Bordeaux!
-Once in two years in June, the banks of the Garonne river in Bordeaux are taken over by wine enthusiasts celebrating the Bordeaux wine festival.
+Once in two years in June, the banks of the Garonne River in Bordeaux are taken over by wine enthusiasts celebrating the Bordeaux wine festival.
 Apart from wine tastings, you should expect plenty of music, good food, and activities for kids.
 See more details here.
-This year the event takes place on June 23-26.

 Sauternes Fête le vin

 Sauternes is a prestigious wine area famous for its sweet white wines.
-This is the only wine appellation in Bordeaux that hosts two open-door events every year.
-The summer event is the Sauternes wine festival, which this year will take place on June 18.
+This is the only wine appellation in Bordeaux that hosts two open-door events every year, one in June and the other in November.
 For more details click here.

 Recommended wineries in Sauternes you can visit all year long